 Pennsylvania has several mountain ranges that run through the state.
-Some of the mountains in Pennsylvania are the Pocono Mountains, the Adirondack Mountains, and even part of the Appalachian Mountains.
+Mountains in Pennsylvania include the Pocono Mountains and even part of the Appalachian Mountains.
 In the area around the border of Pennsylvania and West Virginia there are mountains and deep caves that contain some of the coal mines that were a major part of the state’s industry in the early part of the 19th century.
 There are also big swaths of thick of forests in parts of the state.
 There’s always lots of great outdoor adventuring to be done in Pennsylvania.

 10 Mountains In Pennsylvania